-Upon arrival you will be taken to the beautiful, comfortable villa chosen for your tour to get settled into your room and rest near the ancient hill town of Orvieto.
+Upon arrival you will be taken to the beautiful, comfortable villa or boutique hotel chosen for your tour to get settled into your room and rest near the ancient hill town of Orvieto.
 Depending on arrival times lunch may be in order.
 Or possibly, if later afternoon, then an aperitif with wine!
 Maybe a walk in the area after a brief trip orientation to get our bearings in the new surroundings.
 Remember, the evening dining experience in this country never begins before 7:30 when eating out.
-If we choose to eat in any given evening, we can choose the time.
 Now let’s get a restful, good night’s sleep!

 Breakfast will be the first order of the day, which is included in the cost.
 We will plan to leave most days between 9:00 and 10:00 a.m.
 Guests may wish to arise early to walk in the surrounds before we go off on our day trip.
 We can be flexible with our time in a small group, but will want to be sure to accommodate Italy’s schedule.
 Everything closes from 1:00 – 4:30 p.m. for lunch and quiet, including most museums and cathedrals.
 We will take our long lunch and afternoon as the Italians do!
 So, after eating, a nap, some exercise (yoga, walking, stretching?) before gathering again.